The enhanced CPD scheme started on January 2018 for dentists and will be starting on 1 August 2018 for dental care professionals.

 Please note that the change is likely to affect a small number of dental professionals - those who come off the register for any reason and then apply for restoration.
-This includes those who do not pay their Annual Retention Fee (ARF) by 31 December 2017 and as a result are removed from the register, but subsequently apply to come back onto the register.
+This includes those who do not pay their Annual Retention Fee (ARF) by the end of their registration year and as a result are removed from the register, but subsequently apply to come back onto the register.
 Evidence of CPD undertaken will need to be submitted with an application for restoration.
 Further information about restoration can be found on the restoration page

 If the guidance has been previously downloaded (before 21 December 2017) please disregard it and access the new guidance.
 There has been no change to the providers’ guidance.

 All dental professionals must maintain a PDP which outlines their plans for learning and development.
 The GDC has developed a PDP template